shishantbiswas/bknd-examples/README.md

-# bknd + Tanstack Start Example
+# bknd + Tanstack Start Example (Docker)

-This is a minimal example to shows how to integrate bknd with Tanstack Start.
+This is a minimal example to shows how to integrate bknd with Tanstack Start for Docker deployment.

 ## Setup